-Lunchtime Review includes a requirement for the child to reflect on their behaviour through discussion with the supervising member of SLT and/or in writing, between 12.20 and 1.15pm each day.
+Lunchtime Review includes a requirement for the child to reflect on their behaviour through discussion with the learning mentor and/or in writing, at lunchtime.
 Children in Review usually stay there for the whole break.
-If they are sent late in the break they may have to return the next day for a time.
+If they are sent late in the break they may have to return the next review for a time.